 Depression can make you view yourself in a completely different light than you did before, and it’s often associated with feelings of hopelessness and worthlessness.
 Sadness, on the other hand, doesn’t usually drastically change how you view yourself – and even if you do have a brief moment of sadness-related self-deprecation, it usually goes away relatively quickly without having a major impact on your life or self-perception.

 So, what is the difference between sadness and depression?
-The key differences to keep in mind are that depression tends to persist, stick around, and be more generalised to your entire life, while sadness is more temporary, context-dependent, and can come in waves.
-Furthermore, depression's effects on your life can be devastating, altering how you cope with your everyday life and how you view yourself.
+The key differences to keep in mind are that depression tends to persist, stick around, and be more generalized to your entire life, while sadness is more temporary, context-dependent, and can come in waves.
+Furthermore, depression’s effects on your life can be devastating, altering how you cope with your everyday life and how you view yourself.